Q-Flow: Generative Modeling for Differential Equations of Open Quantum Dynamics with Normalizing Flows: Experiments

 For our experiments, we focus on two types of open quantum systems: dissipative harmonic oscillators and dissipative bosonic systems.
 We test on dissipative harmonic oscillators because they have an analytic solution, which makes them useful for benchmarking high-dimensional PDE solvers beyond the limits of conventional solvers.
 We then test on dissipative bosonic systems because they are commonly studied and of practical use in physics.

-In these experiments, we compare Euler and TDVP methods to PINNs and pseudo-spectral (PS) solvers.
+In these experiments, we compare Euler and TDVP methods to PINNs, Pseudo-spectral solvers, Finite Difference solvers, and stochastic solvers.
 Although we do not develop the TDVP method, we propose a method to apply it to open bosonic quantum systems.
 As such, we sometimes describe the Euler and TDVP methods as ``our methods."

 For our experiments, we use Affine Coupling Flows and Convex-Potential Flows for the Euler and TDVP methods.
 Affine Coupling Flows are fast but less expressive, so we use them for the dissipative harmonic oscillator experiments.
-On the other hand, Convex Potential Flows are slow but more expressive, so we use them for problems involving more complex Q functions.
+Convex Potential Flows are slow but more expressive, so we use them for problems involving more complex Q functions.

-To run our experiments, we use the Jax library \cite{jax2018github} for Euler and TDVP methods.
+To run our experiments~\cite{code}, we use the Jax library \cite{jax2018github} for Euler and TDVP methods.
 We make use of the \hyperlink{https://github.com/ChrisWaites/jax-flows}{jax-flows} library.
 To implement the TDVP method, we make use of the NetKet library \cite{netket2:2019,netket3:2022} and its Stochastic Reconfiguration~\citep{sorella1998green,sorella2001generalized} feature, which is mathematically equivalent to TDVP.
 For distributed training, NetKet uses the mpi4jax package \cite{mpi4jax:2021}.
-For PINNs, we use the \hyperlink{https://github.com/mathLab/PINA}{PINA} library which is built on top of PyTorch~\citep{paszke2019pytorch}.
-Finally, for our pseudo-spectral methods we use Julia~\citep{rackauckas2017differentialequations}.
+For PINNs, we use the \hyperlink{https://github.com/mathLab/PINA}{PINA} library, which is built on top of PyTorch.
+Finally, for the other three baselines we use Julia~\citep{rackauckas2017differentialequations}.

+Further explanation of the observables chosen and their significance can be found in Appendix \ref{app: why obs}.
+More details about the Normalizing Flow models we use are provided in Appendix \ref{app:Flow details}.
+More details about experimental setup, hyperparameters, and baselines are provided in Appendix \ref{app: Experiment details}.